 When determining where to go for a second opinion, some qualifiers to keep in mind are as follows:

-- How much experience do the physicians at the facility have—how many women are treated for breast cancer each year and how many times is each treatment performed?
+- How much experience do the physicians at the facility have—how many women are treated each year and how many times is each treatment performed?

 - Are the physicians properly trained to diagnose and treat breast cancer—do they have board certification?